wbazant/marker_alignments/README.md

 ### Definitions
 **taxon** - an organism, in this context an organism that had its genome sequenced, appears in the reference database, and may or may not be present in the sequenced sample

-**marker** - a DNA sequence of a gene in a taxon that is assumed to be unique to the taxon

 **BUSCO** - a family of genes that are mostly present in each taxon and mostly single-copy

+**marker** - a DNA sequence of a gene in a taxon that is assumed to be unique to the taxon.
+Markers in related taxa can be similar, for example if they belong to the same BUSCO

 **reference database** - one of the inputs for an aligner, in this context it's a reference of markers that can be matched to